David Darst

-David Martin Darst, CFA, is an American financier, educator, author, and triathlete.
+David Martin Darst is an American financier, educator, author, and triathlete.
 Following his 25 years at Goldman Sachs in New York and Zurich, for 17 years, he was a Managing Director and Chief Investment Strategist of Morgan Stanley Wealth Management, where he served as Vice Chairman of the Morgan Stanley Wealth Management Global Investment Committee.
 He was the founding President of the Morgan Stanley Investment Group, and the founding Chairman of the Morgan Stanley Asset Allocation Committee.
 He has also served as an independent Senior Advisor to and a member of the Morgan Stanley Wealth Management Global Investment Committee.

+Since 2017, he has served as Senior Advisor and Investment Strategist for The Family Office and since 2018, he has been Managing Director and Chief Investment Officer of Americana Partners LLC.

+He is an alumni member of the Alpha of Connecticut Yale University Chapter of the Phi Beta Kappa Society, a heredity member of the Society of the Cincinnati in the State of Virginia, and a Commissioner of the White House Fellows Foundation.

 Early life

 Darst was born in Knoxville, Tennessee, the third of five sons born to Guy Bewley Darst and Susan Mary McGinnis Darst.
 Darst attended Father Ryan High School in Nashville, TN and earned a high school diploma from Phillips Exeter Academy, a BA degree in Economics from Yale University, and an MBA from Harvard Business School.